 A shoulder separation involves the AC joint (acromioclavicular joint).
 The AC joint is where the collarbone meets the highest point of the shoulder blade.
 The most common cause for a separation of the AC joint is from a fall directly onto the shoulder, injuring the ligaments surrounding the AC joint.
 If the force is severe, the ligaments attaching to the underside of the clavicle are torn and causes the separation of the collarbone and the shoulder blade.

 Frozen shoulder happens when the connective tissue lining the shoulder joint thickens and becomes inflamed.
 It causes pain and stiffness in the shoulder and the shoulder may become more difficult to move.
 The risk of developing frozen shoulder increases when recovering from a medical condition or procedure that prevents you from moving your arm.

 A shoulder fracture is a partial or total crack to one of the shoulder’s main bones, clavicle, scapula, or humerus.
 A fracture of any of these shoulder bones can greatly impair your mobility and cause severe pain.
 Shoulder fractures happen as a result of trauma or injury to the shoulder from a fall, sports, car accident or any direct blow to the shoulder.

 Shoulder pain can occur from a variety of issues, but arthritis, injury, and repetitive motion are leading causes of many of these conditions.
 Keeping your shoulders healthy and getting a proper diagnosis is important.
-Our highly experienced orthopedic physicians are experts at diagnosing and treating the full range of shoulder issues.
-Contact us today with any shoulder trouble you are having.
+Our highly experienced orthopedic shoulder doctors are experts at diagnosing and treating the full range of shoulder issues.
+Contact Miller Orthopedic today with any shoulder trouble you are having.